compsecmonkey/Reading-List/README.md

 * The Aspiring Leader's Guide to the Future ➖ Clay Scroggins
 * The Antisocial Network: The GameStop Short Squeeze and the Ragtag Group of Amateur Traders That Brought Wall Street to Its Knees ➖ Ben Mezrich
-* The Idea Factory: Bell Labs and the Great Age of American Innovation ➖ Jon Gertner

 # Table of Contents